One-in-four people in Massachusetts affected by medical mistakes

 On behalf of Lang at Barry D. Lang, M.D., & Associates

 Experts say more needs to be done to bring down high error rate

 About a quarter of all adults in Massachusetts say they have either been affected by a medical mistake or know someone who has, according to the Boston Globe.
 The high error rate, which is primarily due to misdiagnoses, highlights the continuing problem of patient safety in the Commonwealth.
 Despite high-profile cases that have brought much needed attention to the problem, experts say that medical errors remain a huge problem and many of them may even go unreported.

 The study, conducted by Harvard researchers, found that 23 percent of people in Massachusetts have suffered from a medical error in the past five years or know someone who has.
 The 23 percent is equivalent to about 1.2 million people.
 Given that half of those errors were described as leading to “serious health consequences,” researchers extrapolated that about 600,000 adults in the Commonwealth have been harmed by medical mistakes within the past five years, according to WBUR News.

 The problem is hardly unique to Massachusetts.
 Other studies have found that medical mistakes lead to up to 440,000 preventable deaths each year in the United States.
-The U.S. Senate noted last year that that rate is the equivalent to three jumbo jets crashing every day.
+The U.S. Senate noted last year that the estimated number of preventable deaths each year is the equivalent of three jumbo jets crashing every day.
 The issue grew to greater prominence in part because of the death of Boston Globe reporter Betsy Lehman 20 years ago.
 She passed away after being given a massive overdose of a chemotherapy drug during her breast cancer treatment.

 Unreported incidences a challenge